IPF is glad to present you its ESG Policy, which provides guidance on the processes involved in developing an ESG framework.

 - Article 8 financial products promote environmental and/or social characteristics, and may invest in sustainable investments, but do not have sustainable investing as a core objective.

-Below are the definitions of what is included under Environmental (“E”), Social (“S”) and Governance (“G”) aspects and examples of the main ESG factors that the Company will consider in all its activities:
+Below are the definitions of what is included under Environmental (E), Social (S) and Governance (G) aspects and examples of the main ESG factors.

 - Environmental: i.e. factors relating to the quality and functioning of the natural environment and natural systems